cookiengineer/cookie.engineer/weblog/articles/the-problems-with-web-browsers.md

 This weekend I finally decided to start to build my own web browser.

-Actually I've thought about it for quite a while, because I really don't agree where the Web and how its used is going.
+Actually I've thought about it for quite a while, because I really don't agree where the Web and how it is used is going.
 Due to my work of being a software engineer, most of the time I do browse the web in order to find articles, read articles and papers about topics, and discussions of problems on reddit and stackoverflow.